 Babies could develop (and suffer from) colic as soon as two or three weeks of age, usually lasting until they’re 3 months of age.

 If you suspect that your baby is experiencing a bad case of colic, get in contact with your pediatrician straight away.
-They’ll run a diagnosis on your baby and put them through a few tests if necessary to determine if a case of colic is indeed there.
+They’ll run a diagnosis on your baby and help you determine if a case of colic is indeed there.

 Colicky babies tend to cry for more than three hours per day, and more than three days a week.